Adroiti/docs-for-code-review-tools/checkstyle-DescendantToken.md

-Pattern: Incorrect use descendant token
+Pattern: Incorrect use of descendant token

 Issue: -